Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2014-6-27-VSDropdown.md

 title: Dropdown for iOS!
 [In Progress]
 ---

-[`VSDropdown`](https://github.com/Vishal-Singh-Panwar/VSDropdown) is an iOS drop-in class which can be used to show menu item below/above UIButton.
-This class adapts appearance of the button for which it is shown, which you can customise, and presents itself  with appropriate frame and direction.
-Irrespective of the button's hierarchy in the Window, the Dropdown takes touches everywhere on the screen.
+[`VSDropdown`](https://github.com/Vishal-Singh-Panwar/VSDropdown) is an iOS drop-in solution which can be used to show dropdown below/above any `UIView`.
+This class adapts appearance of the button, for which it is shown, which we can customise, and presents itself  with appropriate frame and direction.
+Irrespective of the button's hierarchy in the window, the dropdown takes touches everywhere on the screen.
 It dismisses itself when tapped outside its bounds.